An elegant and evocative setting, where you feel as if you were living in a movie scene: this is the American Bar of the Grand Hotel Sitea.

 Did you know that the Grand Hotel Sitea has its own signature cocktail?

-Named Sitea, it has the scent of exotic fruits and the colors of the sky and sea.
+It is called Sitea: it carries the scent of exotic fruits and the colors of the sky and the sea.

-In 1985, a young Giuseppe Beppe Loi won the prestigious Angelo Zola prize, awarded to bartenders under 30, with his creation: the Blue Sky —a vibrant mix of rum, pineapple juice, orgeat syrup, and blue curaçao.
+It was 1985 when a very young Giuseppe "Beppe" Loi won the prestigious Angelo Zola Award-recognition reserved for the best bartenders under thirty his Blue Sky (rum, pineapple juice, orzata syrup, blue curaçao).

-Years later, as the beloved host of our American Bar, Beppe reimagined his award-winning drink in homage to the Grand Hotel Sitea, and thus, Sitea was born.
+A few years later, having become the host of our American Bar, Beppe dedicated to the Grand Hotel Sitea his signature cocktail: thus, from the Blue Sky, the Sitea was born.